prooph/docker-files/README.md

 # docker-files
-Collection of prooph docker files
+Collection of prooph docker files.
+Please look at the sub folders for more details or see [prooph/proophessor-do app](https://github.com/prooph/proophessor-do) for a nginx/php-fpm example.